eng-MohamedFayed/Multithreading/README.md

-# OS
+# Mulrithreading
-### This is going to contain my OS projects on multithreading and all
+#### This is a small project to demonstrate the multithreading concept using a python script